tmorcinek/kotlin-functional-adapter/README.md

 ## Purpose

-Using in combination with android extensions it simplifies working with RecyclerView.
+Using in combination with **viewBinding**, it simplifies working with RecyclerView.
 This library provides a way to write adapters in a functional way.
 There are several different types of adapters to help in different needs:

 - List and Grid - Simple list of objects which have the same type. (supports LiveData)
 - Sections - List or grid with different types of objects. (supports LiveData)